magepages/mpdocs/docs/abandoned-cart-email/index.md

 ![](https://i.imgur.com/BffbSdH.png)

-Ex: Select **Default Date Range= 30 days** > at Cart Board page, the Cart will be shown in 30 days.
+Ex: Select **Default Date Range= 30 days** then at Cart Board page, the Cart will be shown in 30 days.
 See the picture below:

 ![](https://i.imgur.com/HvdyyLY.png)